nodejs/node/doc/api/fs.md

 Asynchronous symlink(2).
 No arguments other than a possible exception are given to the completion callback.
 The `type` argument can be set to `'dir'`, `'file'`, or `'junction'` and is only available on Windows (ignored on other platforms).
-Note that Windows junction points require the destination path to be absolute.
+Windows junction points require the destination path to be absolute.
 When using `'junction'`, the `target` argument will automatically be normalized to absolute path.

 Here is an example below: